Skip to Content

 2. Deep-fried shallots

 This step is optional.
-You can skip this section and use any ordinary cooking oil to stir-fry the rice.
+You can skip this section and use any cooking oil to stir-fry the rice.

 • Deep-fried the shallot until crispy.
 The crispy shallots add a layer of flavor and double as a garnish